 Curly toes are a variant of normal and generally, do not require treatment unless they are symptomatic.
 In addition, there is potential for the alignment of the toes to improve spontaneously with growth in the first 5 years of life.

 Simple non-surgical measures such as shoes with extra space across the toes may be helpful, but taping has not been shown to make a difference and is not recommended.

 Persistent, problematic toes beyond the age of 5 years may be treated with surgery.
 This involves a simple procedure under an anaesthetic.

 - Curly toes may improve without treatment as your child grows.

 - Taping of curly toes has not been shown to make a difference.

 - Shoes that provide extra space across the toes may be helpful.

-- If symptoms persist , at any age, and you are concerned, a referral to an Orthopaedic doctor may be considered.
+- If symptoms persist, at any age, and you are concerned, you may be referred to an Orthopaedic doctor.